byteweaver/django-posts/README.md

         ...
     )

+## Testing

+You require `tox` in order to run the unittests of this project:

+    pip install tox

+Then just run tox in the project's folder:

+    $ tox

 ## Versions

 The last upgrade, as starting with version 0.2.x, is incompatible with all versions below and does no longer feature south support!